 On rare occasions, an Exhibition is awarded by the Headmaster to a candidate whose achievement falls just short of scholarship standard.
 Exhibitions may not be applied for.

 On very rare occasions, a scholarship may be awarded to a pupil already at the School (usually as he or she moves into the Sixth Form).
 These will only be in exceptional cases and for outstanding levels of performance and only on the recommendation of the respective head of department.
 Such awards may not be applied for.

 Scholars are expected to maintain their commitment to the particular area of scholarship (Expectations of Scholars) and to be a role model and ambassador for it at all times.
 While it is usually the case that a scholarship will be held throughout that pupil’s time at the School, all awards are subject to an annual review by the respective head of department (or Deputy Head (Academic) for academic scholars).

 The annual review covers issues such as attitude, commitment and participation and is designed to check that reasonable progress is being maintained in those areas of school life which are relevant.
 Retaining a scholarship is subject to the Headmaster’s approval and in some cases will depend on the pupil studying that subject at GCSE or A level.
 In the rare event that a pupil fails to meet and/or maintain the criteria specified, the award may be removed.
 This would not happen without warning.

 All scholarship assessments take place at Warminster and are conducted by the relevant head of department.
 Candidates are encouraged to contact the relevant head of department with any questions.
 Scholarship assessment criteria in each specialism may be downloaded below.

-Scholarship application forms are available from the Admissions Office and should be returned by 1 January in the proposed year of entry.
+Scholarship application forms are available from the Admissions Office and should be returned by the deadline.